lizhanmit/learning-notes/kafka-note/kafka-note.md

 For producers, they have the option of either waiting for the message to be committed or not, depending on their preference for tradeoff between latency and durability.

-One application reading a message off of the message brokers doesn’t remove it from other applications that might want to consume it as well.
+One application reading a message off of the message brokers does not remove it from other applications that might want to consume it as well.

 ---

-## Kafka Stream
+## Kafka Streams

 Streams API was released in 2016.